-In making decisions about which positions are suitable for telecommuting, management, in consultation with the Office of Human Resources, will analyze the duties and operations of the positions.
-Generally, the following types of positions that may be appropriate for telecommuting are those that:
+In making decisions about which positions are suitable for telecommuting, management, in consultation with Human Resources, will analyze the duties and operations of the positions.
+The following types of positions may be appropriate for telecommuting are those that:

 - 1. can be monitored by output, not time spent doing the job - 2. require independent work - 3. require little to no face-to-face interaction - 4. result in specific, measurable work products c.
 Employee Eligibility